aniketpati1121/student-performance-predictor/mlops-student-performance/README.md

 # MLOps Student Performance Prediction System

-A production-ready **end-to-end MLOps project** that demonstrates how to build, track, and deploy a machine learning model using modern MLOps practices.

-This project focuses on predicting **student performance** and is designed to teach and implement real-world concepts like:
+A production-ready **end-to-end MLOps project** that demonstrates how to build, track, and deploy a machine learning model using modern MLOps practices.This project focuses on predicting **student performance** and is designed to teach and implement real-world concepts like:

 - Modular ML pipelines
 - Artifacts and logging
 - Model versioning